 Crediting the source

-Quotation of one's sources is compulsory.
-This means that you have to put a reference in the text which tells what the original source is.
+Citation of one's sources is compulsory.
+This means that you have to put a reference in the text that shows what the original source is.
 This is to make things traceable (it's clear where your information comes from) and verifiable (you have understood and phrased the information you found correctly).
 When you don't cite your sources, you are guilty of plagiarism.

 What is plagiarism?

-Plagiarism is copying text, audio-visual material, thought or reasoning of others and making it look like it’s your own work.
-Often plagiarism goes hand in hand with violation of copyright law, but not necessarily.
+Plagiarism is copying text, audio-visual material, thoughts or reasoning from others and passing them off as your own work.
+Often plagiarism goes hand in hand with copyright infringement, but that is not always the case.

-You can prevent plagiarism by crediting your source when you:
+You can avoid plagiarism by crediting the source when you: